makman568/algofun/pq/traffic/consensus_traffic.md

 ## 11. Conclusion

-This paper provides a robust model for understanding Algorand's consensus traffic through theoretical derivation and empirical support.
-The **theoretical total of ~1,084 messages per round** (607 core + 477 pipelined) represents the maximum message generation from first principles, derived from protocol parameters and stake distribution.
-The empirical data supports this model, with observed message totals (~1,077) closely matching the theoretical prediction.
+This paper provides a robust model for understanding Algorand's consensus traffic through theoretical derivation and empirical validation.
+The **Total Theoretical Generation of ~1,084 messages per round** (including core consensus and liveness votes) represents the correct, conservative upper bound for total network traffic, derived from first principles.

-For capacity planning and protocol upgrades, the theoretical maximum provides a conservative, reproducible upper bound that is topology-independent and verifiable by anyone with access to the protocol parameters and stake distribution.
-The close alignment between theory (~1,084) and observation (~1,077) supports the conclusion that this theoretical calculation accurately models real network behavior while providing appropriate safety margin for worst-case scenarios.
+The empirical data, enhanced with granular logging, validates the core mechanics of the protocol.
+It confirms that "threshold termination" drastically reduces the number of *on-time* votes needed by any single node, and it correctly identifies the remaining "late" traffic as soft and cert votes arriving after quorum is met.

+For capacity planning and protocol upgrades, the theoretical maximum provides the most reliable metric, as it is independent of observational artifacts and represents the full message load the network must carry.
+The updated analysis, which corrects a previous hypothesis regarding the source of late votes, provides a stronger and more accurate foundation for these critical network planning decisions.

 ---
 ## Appendix: Source Code References